 How to Make Effective Disclosures in Digital Advertising

-Because of confusion with the disclosures, many agencies and blogger networks have adopted internal policies.
-The policy below represents the views of Sway Group LLC (“Sway”) and is not meant to replace guides that you have in place with other agencies and networks with which you are affiliated.
+The policy below represents the views of Sway Group LLC (“Sway”) and is not meant to replace guides that you have in place with other agencies or networks with which you are affiliated.
 These guidelines will be used for all Sway Campaigns and the specific disclosure language should be utilized unless your individual campaign contract provides for different phrasing.

 FTC Disclosures – General Guidelines